Help save 11,800 lives by May 31!

 Jim: Mm-hmm.

-Dr. Guinness: … and very evidently bankrupt.
-So if you look to the future, the world where China looks threatening, where singularity is coming, huge questions for humanity, the gospel is not only good news, it’s the best news ever.
+Dr. Guinness: Many of the modern ideas are totally bankrupt and very evidently bankrupt.
+So if you look to the future, the world where China looks threatening, where singularity is coming, huge questions for humanity.
+The gospel is not only good news, it’s the best news ever.

 Jim: Mm-hmm.

-Dr. Guinness: With the whole truths of scripture and the wonder of the gospel of Jesus, we should be off the back foot, off out of a state of siege and being the champions of justice, freedom, human dignity, all wrapped up in the good news of Jesus.
+Dr. Guinness: With the whole truths of scripture and the wonder of the gospel of Jesus, we should be off the back foot, off, out of a state of siege, and being the champions of justice, freedom, human dignity, all wrapped up in the good news of Jesus.
 This is an incredible moment.

-Jim: Hmm.
+Jim: Mm-hmm.
 It is.

 Dr. Guinness: But you gotta look at evil in the white of the eye.